The prologue presents the basic themes of the book and declares that the season of fulfillment has arrived – Revelation 1:1-3.

 The unveiling of imminent events is necessary because the “season is near.”
 Imminence will be reiterated in the book’s concluding section.
 The phrase is another allusion to Daniel, and it is used in the same way as in the first instance.
 Note the comparison:

 - (Revelation 1:3) – “Blessed is he that reads and they that hear the words of the prophecy and keep the things that are written in it, for the SEASON (kairos) IS AT HAND.”

 - (Daniel 12:4) – “Shut up the words and seal the book, even until the SEASON (kairos) OF THE END.”

-The same point made previously is presented here – What was for Daniel “in later days” is now imminent – The “season is at hand.”
+Again, what for Daniel was “in later days” is now imminent.
 Daniel was told to “seal the book until the season of the end.”
-In Contrast, Jesus now declares a blessing on all who read and heed this book, for the “season is at hand.”
-This understanding is confirmed in the epilogue where the allusion to Daniel is quite clear:
+In contrast, Jesus now declares a blessing on all who read and heed the book, precisely because the “season is at hand.”
+This understanding is confirmed in the epilogue:

 Jesus “signified” to his servants.
-The verb translates a Greek term, sémainō, which is related to the noun used for “sign” – semeion – (Strong’s – #G4591).
+This rendering translates the Greek term, sémainō, which is related to the noun for “sign,” or semeion (Strong’s – #G4591).
 It means to “indicate, show by sign, to signify.”
-In warfare, it referred to “signals” used to order an advance, retreat, or attack.
-This points to the symbolic nature of the visions – They communicate by means of symbols – (Revelation 12:1-3, 13:13, 15:1, 16:14).
+In warfare, it referred to visual and audible “signals” used to order advance, retreat, or attack.
+It points to the symbolic nature of the visions, which communicate by means of symbols – (Revelation 12:1-3, 13:13, 15:1, 16:14).

 “Blessed is the one who reads and they who hear.”
-This reflects a real-life situation.
-In the first century, books were expensive, and commoners were often illiterate.
-The practice was to have a document read aloud to the assembly by a designated reader, thus here – “One who reads” and “they who hear.”
+This reflects the real-life situation of the audience.
+In the first century, books were expensive, and commoners often illiterate.
+The practice was to have a document read aloud to the assembly by a designated reader, and thus, here – “One who reads” and “they who hear.”